-Trump Says Judicial Process Has Been 'Politicized'
+Trump Is Stepping Up His Attacks on His Own FBI and Justice Department

-President Donald Trump accused the country’s top justice officials of political bias against the Republican Party and his administration in a tweet he sent early Friday morning.
+President Donald Trump accused the country’s top law enforcement officials of political bias against the Republican Party and his administration in a tweet he sent early Friday morning.
 The tweet came just hours before the expected release of a memo commissioned by G.O.P. lawmakers that chronicles the F.B.I.’s purported abuses of its surveillance authorities during the 2016 presidential campaign.

 “The top Leadership and Investigators of the FBI and the Justice Department have politicized the sacred investigative process in favor of Democrats and against Republicans — something which would have been unthinkable just a short time ago,” Trump tweeted.
 “Rank and file are great people!”